 Issue Change description Date 4.3 Update for openSF version 4.0 27/05/22 Updated minimum requirements on Sec.
 3.1 and 3.4.
 Expand explanations on launcher options and advise against running long simulations via SSH in Sec.
-3.6. $$ Update the description of the XML import/export mechanism, and explain the non-portable paths warning in Sec. $4.2.2.4$.
-Update module view explanation and screenshot, removing the XSD schema validation, in Sec. $4.3.2.2.2$ and $4.5.2.$ Update the simulation view description and screenshot for the new graphical simulation editor and execution monitor, in Sec. $4.3.3$.
+3.6. $$ Update the description of the XML import/export mechanism, and explain the non-portable paths warning in Sec. $4.2.2.4$ .
+Update module view explanation and screenshot, removing the XSD schema validation, in Sec. $4.3.2.2.2$ and $4.5.2.$ Update the simulation view description and screenshot for the new graphical simulation editor and execution monitor, in Sec.
+4.3.3.
 New Annex on the packaging and delivery of complete simulators 4.4 Update for openSF version 4.1 15/12/22 Updated screenshots overall Added workaround for Linux Wayland issues in Sec.
 3.4.2 and 3.6.1.
 Remove per-module visibility rules from Sec.
-4.3.2.2.2.
+4.3.2.2.
 Added built-in tool "OS default app" in Sec.
 4.3.5.
 Added reference to warnings during parameters reload to sec.
 4.4.3.6.1, 4.4.3.6.3 and 4.4.3.
 Update Sec.
 4.3.3.6.5 with the redesigned parameters visibility dialog and add the new per-simulation visibility rules files.
 Update Sec.
 4.4.2 and subsections with the redesigned UI for the multi-execution of a simulation, the DB persistence of the configurations, the individual dialogs for each configuration type, the file import/export functionality and the issues that may be caused by changing parameters after multi-execution is configured.
 Update description of simulation execution log table scroll behaviour in Sec $4.4.3$ Remove unused "temp" folder from Sec.
 4.5.3.
 Update example simulation structure in Sec.
 8.1 (changed in 4.0) Update pre-requisites for building openSF in Sec.
 9.1.
+4.5 Update for openSF version 4.2 23/05/23 Added information on XML DB upgrade in Sec.
+4.2.2.4.
+Modified module creation UI description and screenshots in Sec.
+4.3.3.6.
+Updated descriptions of parameter validity in Sec.
+4.3.3.6.5.
+Updated parameter iteration UI explanation in Sec.
+4.4.2.1.
+Added new options for the action on simulation failure in Sec.
+4.4.3 and 4.5.2.
+Added mention of the static analysis build target in Sec.
+9.2.2.